 Serologic testing for syphilis is indicated when the palms or soles are affected, when a herald patch is not seen, or when lesions occur in an unusual sequence or distribution.

-No specific treatment is necessary because the eruption usually remits within 5 wk and recurrence is rare.
+No specific treatment is necessary because the eruption usually remits within 5 weeks and recurrence is rare.

 Artificial or natural sunlight may hasten resolution.